AltropInc/alt/doc/script/FreeFunctor.md

 stream_sum = { sum: T.element_type; foreach (e in x) sum+=e*e; sum };
 drawable.z_order = foo(double...(1.1,2.2,3.3,4.4));   // sum2 gets value 36.3
 ```
-Here `stream_sum` is a generic functor type with type parameter T in the interface.
+Here `stream_sum` is a generic functor with type parameter T in the interface.
 The input `x` can be any stream of numeric numbers, and it returns the sum of all elements contained in the stream.

 Sometimes a functor type can appear in a generic interface even though it is not parameterized itself:
 ```altscript